khengkok/cybercet/README.md

 **Updated 8th June 2020**

-To save computing costs, you may want to use smaller instances when provisioning your scripts.
-You can check out the version with smaller instances using the following git commands:
+To save computing costs, you may want to use smaller instances when provisioning.
+You can check out the script versions that provision smaller instances using the following git commands:

 ```bash
 git checkout lite-version